ADN-DevTech/3dsMax-Explode-Geometry/Bundle2/Contents/help/ReadMe.txt

 You can choose to create three or four sided objects as a result of the explode operation.
 Select the radio button of the desired operation.
-Additionally you can toggle whether to try and convert the object’s mesh before the conversion.
+Additionally you can toggle whether to try and convert the objectï¿½s mesh before the conversion.
 By default it will try to convert, and if it cannot it will end.
 If it can be converted (or is already of the correct type) then each node will be exploded into the resulting individual faces.